"I had a long-term needle phobia and was very apprehensive about having acupuncture. Attilio put me at ease straight away and made me feel relaxed"

-The different types of acupuncture practised in the West
+The different types of acupuncture practised in the world

-Most people are unaware there are several different types of acupuncture being performed in the world today, 8 traditional and 4 western.
+There are around 12 different types of acupuncture being performed in the world today, 8 traditional and 4 western.

 Acupuncture developed on the Asian continent, with many countries within Asia developing their own style of acupuncture.
 For example, there is Chinese, Korean, Vietnamese and Japanese styles.